 - Back cap

-At least absent: second inside brown carton box, front cap, polyethylene bags, papers, silica-gel bag.
+At least absent: second inside the brown carton box, front cap, polyethylene bags, papers, silica-gel bag.

-But again – it is good to see that serial number on the lens matches with serial on the box – 1514982.
+But again – it is good to see that serial number on the lens matches serial on the box – 1514982.
 Another good news – the lens is in great condition.
-Not ‘mint’, but it has a much less signs of use than camera and MC 58mm F1.4.
+Not ‘mint’, but it has much less signs of use than the camera and MC 58mm F1.4.

 If I were a better collector, then I would have to continue digging on flea-markets and turn this kit into something like this:

 Lens shade and cap are added.
-Papers, brown box, polyethylene and original silica-gel bag are in the queue.
+Papers, brown boxes, polyethylene, and original silica-gel bag are in the queue.

-To be honestly, the hood and cap were taken by me from another lens for photo-session only.
-I didn’t spent time to finding the missing elements of set, as it requires by collectors honor.
+To be honest, the hood and cap were taken by me from another lens for photo-session only.
+I didn’t spend time to finding the missing elements of the set, as it requires collector’s honor.

 The technical data via minolta.eazypix.de: